 Watercraft Registration - Renewal

 Watercraft registrations may be renewed online through ExpressSOS.
 You may also submit a change of address online when renewing.
 (Changes to the owner name or watercraft information must be made at a Secretary of State office.)
-Pay using a Discover, Visa or MasterCard debit or credit card.
+Pay using a Discover, Visa or MasterCard debit or credit card or eCheck.
 A nominal processing fee may be charged.
-If using the renewal option, Online Renewal PLUS, you can print your new registration at the end of the transaction.
+If renewing while logged into your account, you can print your new registration at the end of the transaction.
 Your watercraft decal and an additional copy of your registration should arrive by mail within 14 business days.
-If you renew using Express Renewal, you cannot print your new registration at the end of the transaction; you will receive your registration and decal in the mail.
+If you renew using the quick renewal option, you cannot print your new registration at the end of the transaction; you will receive your registration and decal in the mail.